Illuminux/arm-cross-sysroot/README.md

 - **Communication:**
 	- libmodbus - Library for the Modbus protocol
+	- curl - Command line tool for transferring data with URL syntax

 - **Mathematic and Scientific Libraries:**
 	- gsl - GNU Scientific Library